The answer is yes...and no.

 Other Ways to Make Homemade Kefir

-The most traditional and economical way to make kefir at home is using Milk Kefir Grains.
+The most traditional and economical way to make kefir at home is using Milk Kefir Grains (or a Milk Kefir Starter Kit).
 While kefir grains do require a bit more maintenance, it is possible to slow down kefir production and make less kefir to better fit your lifestyle.

 If you're looking to make kefir at home but don't want to maintain milk kefir grains, choosing a Kefir Starter Culture is the best option for producing reliable homemade kefir.